How to Start Growing Microgreens: A Beginner's Guide

 Room to grow: With four shelves, you have plenty of capacity to increase production as you get more comfortable.
 You're not limited to just one or two trays, but you're also not managing 20+ trays right out of the gate.

 Affordable investment: This setup lets you get started without breaking the bank.
 If you discover growing microgreens isn't for you, you haven't sunk hundreds of dollars into specialized equipment.
-And if you love it (which we think you will!), you can always add more racks or upgrade later.
+And if you love it (which we think you will), you can always add more racks or upgrade later.
+For a step-by-step walkthrough of building a proper grow rack setup, see our professional grow rack setup guide.

 The Grow Lights

 Proper lighting is absolutely critical for growing healthy, compact, flavorful microgreens.
-Natural sunlight works in a perfect south-facing window, but most of us don't have that luxury—and even if we do, sunlight changes with seasons and weather.
+Natural sunlight works in a perfect south-facing window, but most of us don't have that luxury.
+And even if we do, sunlight changes with seasons and weather.
 LED grow lights provide consistent light year-round.
+For our complete lighting recommendations, see our 7-year microgreon lighting guide.

 For the rack size recommended above, we suggest these lights: